Laxluther/document_manag/readme.md

 # Document Management & RAG-based Q&A API

-Welcome to our Document Management and RAG-based Question & Answering application!
-This tool helps you manage documents and get intelligent answers from your document library.
+Hello, and welcome to our Document Management and RAG-based Question & Answering application!
+This application assists you in document management and retrieving smart answers from your document repository.

 ## Features

-- **Document Upload**: Easily upload PDF documents into the system
+- **Document Upload**: Simple upload of PDF documents into the system
-- **Smart Document Processing**: Your documents are automatically processed into chunks and indexed for efficient retrieval
+- **Smart Document Processing**: Your documents are processed into chunks automatically and indexed for retrieval efficiency
-- **Powerful Q&A**: Ask questions in natural language and get answers based on your uploaded documents
+- **Powerful Q&A**: Pose questions in natural language and receive answers on the basis of your uploaded documents
-- **Document Selection**: Choose which documents to include in the knowledge base for answering questions
+- **Document Selection**: Select which documents to use in the knowledge base for answering questions

 ## Getting Started